sinpantuflas/cnn-onzet/README.md

 ### References
 This implementation is based on:
 [1].
-Jan, and Sebastian Böck.
+Jan Schlüter and Sebastian Böck.
 "Improved Musical Onset Detection with Convolutional Neural Networks."
 2014 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 IEEE, 2014.

 For more information on matconvnet visit its [official repository](https://github.com/vlfeat/matconvnet)